 One thing to remember

-I think it’s important to remember that these delayed and canceled flights are not the airlines’ fault.
-They’re actually losing a lot of money.
+I think it’s important to remember that often these delayed and canceled flights are not the airlines’ fault.
+They’re actually losing money.
 If you do get your money back, please remember that the next time your flight is delayed or your luggage is lost.
 Cut the airline some slack because they refunded your money during this tragedy.

 Did this work for you?
 Please comment below! – Brian